solevar-collective/mission-statement/README.md

 > *“A research collective dedicated to cultivating emergent foundational artificial intelligence through interdisciplinary research and ethical openness.”*

-The Basal Emergent Systems Collective (BESC) is an emerging, non-profit research collective formed by individuals united in their commitment to advancing an interdisciplinary and foundational approach to artificial intelligence (AI).
+The Solevar Foundation is an emerging, non-profit research collective formed by individuals united in their commitment to advancing an interdisciplinary and foundational approach to artificial intelligence (AI).
 Our work seeks not to replicate intelligence, but to understand and allow it to arise.

 ## 1. Tenets

-BESC stands upon four core tenets:
+The Solevar Foundation stands upon four core tenets:

 1. **Intelligence is not engineered — it emerges**.
 It arises from the interplay of distributed cognitive components.
 It is complex in behaviour yet rooted in simplicity of form.